Maguire, John W.

 Milliken, Sarah F.

-Teacher at Spruce Street first primary school (PHOTOGRAPH), from Souvenir of the Biddeford Public Schools (1901).
+Teacher at Spruce Street Primary School (PHOTOGRAPH), from Souvenir of the Biddeford Public Schools (1901).

 See St. Mitchell, Charles Antoine